Kampira Falls frog: Taxonomy

 This frog has a confusing taxonomic history which is entwined with that of the Ryūkyū brown frog.
 Oskar Boettger described a frog species from the Ryūkyū Islands as Rana okinavana.
 He could not tell for certain where these specimens were collected, as they had reached him via an animal trader and not from the actual collector, but suspected it to be Okinawa in the central Ryūkyūs, the most accessible island of the archipelago.

 By 1907, it was known that what supposedly was the same medium-sized brown frog also occurred on the Yaeyama Islands in the southern Ryūkyū archipelago, though subsequently, Boettger's frog could only be found there.
 Later still, the presence of the brown frogs of Okinawa was verified and they were studied, with scientists believing that Boettger's taxon applied to them.
 Eventually, the situation had changed to R. okinavana supposedly referring to the Okinawan frogs only, with the Yaeyama frogs being either ignored or believed to belong to another species altogether.
 This was the situation by the time World War II interrupted further research, with some even believing it did not exist at all.

 In the mid-20th century, the Okinawan and Yaeyama frogs were again united under R. okinavana, but once again without checking Boettger's type specimens.
 By the 1970s, however, the southern frogs, though superficially similar in being about the same size and color, were realized to differ significantly from those on Okinawa.
 Initially identified as R. adenopleura, the Yaeyama harpist frog was described as a new species, Rana psaltes, in 1985.
+Its another common name, Kampira Falls frog, refers to the Kampira Falls of the Urauchi River, the type locality of the species.